 I have researched the movement of antimicrobial resistance genes between bacteria as well as their contamination in the wider environment (e.g. coastal systems) thereby acting as a reservoir.
 I have extensively investigated the bacterial process of lateral gene transfer, a phenomenon that has facilitated the emergence and evolution AMR.
 I have extended my work in AMR by reaching out to an extensive network of researchers in different disciplines including geography, medicine, veterinary sciences, risk, pharmacy, health security and law.
 I have conducted research into the risk of contaminating AMR genes to people using applied social science and epidemiological methods and, I have worked with diverse researchers using applied social science methods for identifying the facilitators and barriers to antimicrobial stewardship.
 I have also investigated alternative policy responses to AMR.

-- Chair of the University of Technology, Sydney Biosafety Research Ethics Committee.
+- Chair of the University of Technology Sydney Institution Biosafety Committee.

 - Member of the Australian Society for Microbiology (ASM).

 - Pathogenic Vibrio species (identification of genes involved in disease, particularly those derived by lateral gene transfer – human disease and, marine animal diseases such as oyster disease; environmental parameters leading to infectious Vibrio outbreaks)

 - Antimicrobial resistance (resistance genes in the wider environment; socio-cultural factors driving stakeholder demand for antimicrobials)